 If your idea of a great time is sipping wine at the picnic table in the winemaker's home or tasting Sauvignon Blanc from barrels, Cape Town is a place for you.

-Growing grapes in Cape vineyards date back to the 1600s.
+Growing grapes in Cape vineyards dates back to the 1600s.
 Rural wineries throughout the Western Cape region are worth a visit - not just for the excellent wine but also because the terrain offers plenty for the eye.

 But ultimately, it's all about the wine tasting - wine appeals to all the senses.
 It makes daily life more manageable and less hectic.
 First, you must head to the hills in Cape Town to meet winemaking families.
 Here you will find some big and well-known names, small and hidden families with only a few hectares of vineyards and excellent wines.